mirage-project/mirage/docs/transpiler/transpiler.md

 And then, let's talk about how we incorporate these swizzling methods into the Transpiler.

 1. First, some instructions require every $chunk$ element to be contiguous and in-order, e.g. when performing `ldmatrix` instruction or chunked copying, every 8 halfs should be consecutive in memory.
 We calculate this "chunk size" after TB graph scheduling since the metadata of every operator is ready at that time.

+2. After that, for every STensor, we decide how to swizzle the layout.
+If the number of chunks in the innermost dimension, we use the xor method.
+Otherwise, we use the shift method.

+NOTE.
+Currently we always use the shift method since the XOR method seems not playing well with matmul.
+I'm not sure whether it's a bug of the Transpiler, or a bug of the CuTe library.
+Further investigation needed.

 ### Memory Planning